 Whether or not that would have made a difference will always be debatable.
 As for Schimmel, his only regret was this: “Having only one life to give to my country.”

 After Pearl Harbor, Schimmel was sent to several other Pacific islands to help set up more information centers.
 He spent a total of 56 months overseas before the war ended in 1945.
 Schimmel left the Army soon after, got married and had two boys, Rick and Terry – his proudest accomplishments.

-At 94, Schimmel stays physically and mentally sharp by hitting up his local YMCA three days a week and planning group excursions to various destinations, including an upcoming trip to Hawaii for Pearl Harbor’s 75th anniversary.
+At 94, Schimmel stays physically and mentally sharp by hitting up his local YMCA three days a week and planning group excursions to various destinations, including a trip to Hawaii for Pearl Harbor’s 75th anniversary.